the-bash-guy/Encrypt/README.md

 # Download and install

 You can download it from "Releases" page.
 It's available for Windows and Linux.
 Follow the instructions for Windows.
-On Linux you can directly run the program.
+On Linux you need to run the "install.sh" file, after that you can run the program by typing "encrypt" on the command line.
+(Executables are copied to /usr/local/bin).

 # How to use